AnkitSharma-007/namaste-javascript-notes/README.md

 # Namaste JS Notes

+Take a visual journey through key JavaScript concepts like Execution Context, Hoisting, Call Stack, and the Event Loop with this [interactive infographic](https://ankitsharma-007.github.io/namaste-javascript-notes/).

+Prefer reading instead?
+No worries, detailed notes are available below.

+Master these foundational topics and walk into your next JavaScript interview with confidence!

-Notes based on the [Namaste JavaScript playlist by Akshay Saini](https://www.youtube.com/playlist?list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP).
+P.S: These notes are based on the [Namaste JavaScript playlist by Akshay Saini](https://www.youtube.com/playlist?list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP).

 ## Episode 1: JavaScript Execution Context